metangdude101/ShreyDatta_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L-g1tkvBFc0?si=UEiRiNsshfH5kpLt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The first milestone for my OpenAI Camera was its assembly and installing CircuitPython on it.
+The board had an enclosure that had the LEDs to add camera flash, and CircuitPython was needed to run any complex code on the camera.

+## Challenges

 When I received the parts for the project, I was surprised to see one board and a bunch of unassembled casing.
+Additionally, I couldn't install CircuitPython onto the board.
+For the board to get CircuitPython, it needs to be plugged into a laptop and turned on.
+However, whenever I plugged the board into my laptop, it wouldn't turn on, no matter what I did.
+If the board didn't turn on, I could not get any code onto it, and the whole project would be over.

+## Solution

 It took me a little while to assemble the case around the board, but it wasn't super hard.
-However, installing CircuitPython on the board was much harder.
-Because the Memento board lacks a battery itself, it needs to be charged constantly in order to turn on.
-For some reason, whenever I plugged the board into my computer to install CircuitPython, my computer wouldn't recognize it as a USB device.
-After about an hour's worth of fiddling with it, I managed to finally transfer charge and upload CircuitPython to the board at the same time.
+For CircuitPython, I realized the issue was that my device was not recognizing when the board plugged into it.
+After tinkering with the USB cable connecting my device to the board, I realized if I plugged a specific end of the cable into my board, and then plugged the other end into my laptop, the board would turn on.
+After that, I was able to successfully install CircuitPython on the board.

+## Next Steps

+Right now, the board has a camera application that is very bare-bones and can't do anything.
+My next steps are to upload the code to the board, and maybe modify it to make it my own.

 # Schematics
 <img src="adafruit_products_schem (1).png">